U.S. News Rankings

 |Ranking score and category|

 Salem State University is a public institution that was founded in 1854.
-It has a total undergraduate enrollment of 7,704, its setting is city, and the campus size is 108 acres.
+It has a total undergraduate enrollment of 7,741, its setting is urban, and the campus size is 115 acres.
 It utilizes a semester-based academic calendar.
-Salem State University's ranking in the 2013 edition of Best Colleges is Regional Universities (North), Tier 2.
-Its in-state tuition and fees are $7,730 (2011-12); out-of-state tuition and fees are $13,870 (2011-12).
+Salem State University's ranking in the 2014 edition of Best Colleges is Regional Universities (North), Tier 2.
+Its in-state tuition and fees are $8,050 (2012-13); out-of-state tuition and fees are $14,190 (2012-13).

 |School mission and unique qualities (as provided by the school):|

-One of nine universities in the Massachusetts state university system, Salem State offers students a liberal arts education centered on the critical thinking and communication skills that make them career ready and prepared for life and work in a global environment upon graduation.
-The university is situated on 115 acres approximately one mile from historic downtown Salem, and comprises five campuses.
+Salem State University is one of the largest and diverse state universities in the Commonwealth of Massachusetts and is an important partner in the academic, economic, cultural, and intellectual vitality of the greater north-of-Boston region.
+Salem State offers students a liberal arts education centered on the critical thinking and communication skills that make them career ready and prepared for life and work in a global environment upon graduation.

-The university's small student/faculty ratio provides both undergraduates and graduate students the opportunity to learn in a highly personal and collaborative environment with professors who actively publish and conduct research.
-Salem State University boasts 11 recipients of prestigious Fulbrights fellowships, leading the Chronicle of Education in October 2011 to cite it as one of the top thirty Fulbright institutions in the nation among master's degree granting institutions.
+The university's 15-1 student/faculty ratio provides both undergraduates and graduate students the opportunity to learn in a highly personal and collaborative environment with professors who actively publish and conduct research.
+Salem State University boasts 11 recent recipients of prestigious Fulbright fellowships, leading The Chronicle of Education in October 2012 to cite it as one of the top Fulbright institutions in the nation among master's degree granting institutions.

 Students enjoy a rich and varied on-campus life that lets them choose from over 65 students groups and organizations, 17 varsity teams, intramural sports, and hundreds of student activities throughout the year.
-Salem State has a nationally recognized residence life program, and with the recent addition of two contemporary residence halls it is well on its way to achieving a 50-percent residential campus.
-The expected 2013 opening of a state-of-the-art library and learning commmons and a modern fitness center will provide students with still more academic and athletic opportunities.
+Salem State has a nationally recognized residence life program, and with the recent construction of two LEED certified contemporary residence halls, in addition to other campus housing, it is well on its way to achieving a 50 percent residential campus.
+The opening of a state-of-the-art library and learning commons and a modern fitness center in the fall of 2013 will provide students with still more academic and athletic opportunities.
+Salem State puts a high value on community service with students, alumni, faculty, and staff performing more than 300,000 hours of community service last year, placing Salem State on the President's Higher Education Community Service Honor Roll.

 |School type||public, coed college|

-When applying to Salem State University, it's important to note the application deadline is April 15, and the early action deadline is November 15.
-Scores for either the ACT or SAT test are due April 1.
-The application fee at Salem State University is $75.
-It is less selective, with an acceptance rate of 67.1 percent.
+When applying to Salem State University, it's important to note the application deadline is rolling, and the early action deadline is November 15.
+Scores for either the ACT or SAT test are due April 15.
+The application fee at Salem State University is $40.
+It is less selective, with an acceptance rate of 69.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Salem State University is 16:1, and the school has 58.7 percent of its classes with fewer than 20 students.
-The most popular majors at Salem State University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 75.0 percent.
+The student-faculty ratio at Salem State University is 15:1, and the school has 62.2 percent of its classes with fewer than 20 students.
+The most popular majors at Salem State University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Psychology; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
+The average freshman retention rate, an indicator of student satisfaction, is 75.8 percent.

 |Student gender distribution|